bleroy/flasync/README.md

 };
 ```

-Notice how the asynchronous method calls the non-asynchronified private
+Notice how the `fromFile` method calls the non-asynchronified private
 version of write, to avoid wasteful and unclear asynchronous calls to a
 method that does not require to be called asynchronously.
-Synchronous
-methods that need to call other synchronous methods should do the same.
+Methods that need to call other methods should do the same.
-Internally, methods should always call the private synchronous versions
+Internally, methods should always call the private versions of other
-of synchronous methods.
+methods.

 Using an API built with flasync
 -------------------------------